scp756-221/course-site/docs/a6/page.md

 Note: Training this net on the CPU will require tens of minutes, by far the longest run of this assignment.

-Add your data to the bottom row of Table&nbsp;1 of the BLERG document
+Add your data to the bottom row of Table&nbsp;1 of your [submission document](#submission-document).

 ## Preliminary analysis: What seems to be going on?